walls-of-doom/walls-of-doom/README.md

 > You can pass `-DENV32=1` to CMake to get a 32-bit build on a 64-bit system.
 >
+> Note that to build the 32-bit version, you need 32-bit versions of all the
+> dependencies.
+>
 > You can pass `-DSANITIZE=1` to CMake to get the LLVM undefined behavior sanitizer.

->
-> Note that in order to build this 32-bit version, you will need the 32-bit
-> versions of all project dependencies.
+It is suggested that you pass `-DCMAKE_BUILD_TYPE="Release"` to CMake if you want a build to play the game, as it will generate more optimized compiled program.

+Additionally, if you want to further make use of compiler optimizations, you can pass `-DCMAKE_C_FLAGS="-march=..."` where the ellipsis should be the target architecture.

 ## Running the game